iac-oslo/natgw-poc/readme.md

 # POC description

 My customer uses Azure Secured Hub with Azure Firewall where all outbound traffic is routed through Azure Firewall egress IP.
-Now customer decided to switch to [Bring Your Own IP version of Azure Firewall](https://learn.microsoft.com/en-us/azure/firewall/secured-hub-customer-public-ip) (which is still in Public Preview though).
-Customer uses A LOT of partners APIs and some of them require whitelisting of Azure Firewall IP address.
+Now customer decided to switch to [Bring Your Own IP version of Azure Firewall](https://learn.microsoft.com/en-us/azure/firewall/secured-hub-customer-public-ip) (at the time of writing it's still in Public Preview).
+Customer commmunicates with a lot of partners APIs and some of them require whitelisting of Azure Firewall IP address.
-Following [recommendations](https://learn.microsoft.com/en-us/azure/firewall/firewall-known-issues) (search for `SNAT port exhaustion` section), we need to allocate a minimum of 5 IP addresses to new Azure Firewall.
-This means that we need to request all partners to whitelist new IP addresses.
-DR plan is also affected, as we need to request partners to whitelist new IP addresses for DR Azure Firewall as well.
+Following [recommendations](https://learn.microsoft.com/en-us/azure/firewall/firewall-known-issues), to avoid `SNAT port exhaustion`, Azure Firewall has to be configured with a minimum of 5 IP addresses.
+This means that before ew can switch to new Azure Firewall, customer needs to request all partners to whitelist new set of IP addresses.
+DR plan is also affected, as customer needs to request partners to whitelist new IP addresses for DR Azure Firewall as well.

 # The challenge